pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/extension-features.md

 ### Approval Hub: Own

 Controls whether the [approval hub](/flexible-approvals/hubs/approval-hub.md) should be present in the pipelines menu.
+Please note that turning it off makes the approval tab the only place to cast approval votes.

 **Available levels:**
 - Organization